Ribbit-Network/ribbit-network-frog-hardware/v4/assembly-instructions/4-assembly.md

 <img src="images/nailhook.jpg" width="300">

 ## Additional Hanging Options
-We have also created dfferent hanging accessories to make hanging your sensor even easier.
+We have also created different hanging accessories to make hanging your sensor even easier.
 These can be found in [3D Printing](2-3d-printing.md).
 There are currently two additional options that can be printed:

 First is the S-hook: